Waka Waka body parts

 Note: Aboriginal and Torres Strait Islander languages were oral-based; there may be several variations in spelling and pronunciation.
 The following list should be seen as a guide - check with local language speakers/custodians as to the preferred local pronunciation.

-Learn more about the language and culture of Cherbourg
+Learn more about the language and culture of Cherbourg and the Burnett Region.

 The Ration Shed Museum has an online archive Cherbourg Memory to explore the lives, histories and cultures of the people of Cherbourg; view images and other stories relating to the theme of language and culture.